-Oral allergy syndrome is not a true food allergy.
-It is caused by allergy antibodies mistaking certain proteins in fresh fruits, nuts or vegetables for pollen.
+Oral allergy syndrome is caused by allergy antibodies mistaking certain proteins in fresh fruits, nuts or vegetables for pollen.

-Oral allergy syndrome generally does not cause severe symptoms, and it is possible to deactivate the allergens by thoroughly cooking any fruit and vegetables.
+Oral allergy syndrome generally doesn't cause severe symptoms, and it's possible to deactivate the allergens by thoroughly cooking any fruit and vegetables.

 The Allergy UK website has more information on oral allergy syndrome.

-There is no treatment to cure a food allergy.
-The best way of preventing an allergic reaction is to identify the food that causes the allergy and then avoid it.
+The best way of preventing an allergic reaction is to identify the food that causes the allergy and avoid it.

 Read more about identifying foods that cause allergies (allergens).

-However, avoid making any radical changes to your or your child's diet, such as cutting dairy products, without first talking to your GP.
-You should speak to a dietitian before making any changes.
+Avoid making any radical changes, such as cutting out dairy products, to your or your child's diet without first talking to your GP.
+For some foods, such as milk, you may need to speak to a dietitian before making any changes.

 A type of medication called an antihistamine can help relieve the symptoms of a mild or moderate allergic reaction.
-A higher dose of antihistamines is often needed to control symptoms.
+A higher dose of antihistamine is often needed to control acute allergic symptoms.

-Adrenaline is also an effective treatment for anaphylaxis.
+Adrenaline is an effective treatment for more severe allergic symptoms, such as anaphylaxis.